es24h/es24h.github.io/_posts/2025-04-09-query-script.md

 * In the `query` clause, you specify the query used to retrieve documents.
 * In the `script` clause, you provide the Painless script that calculates the scores.

-In the script, you can use the following to any calculate custom score:
+In the script, you can use the following:

 * `_score`, a variable containing a document's original score.
 * Several [predefined Painless functions](https://link.es24h.com/ba77).